 - Maintains statistical data regarding digitally recorded proceedings and media provided to the Court, litigants and the general public.

 Education and Training Guidelines

-High School diploma or GED and one year of college or vocational school education in office skills, computer operation or a closely related field and two years of related experience.
+A High School diploma or GED and one year of college or vocational school education in office skills, computer operation or closely related field.

 Compiles, transcribes, labels, stores, examines, or evaluates data or information and possibly recommends action based on results.